Teleopti/styleguide/css/styleguide.md

 ---

 At the top of the right panel, we provide notifications.
 It must be possible for the user to unsuscribe/resuscribe on each notification.
-If the notification is about something in backgound, it's good to give a way to stop it.
+If the notification is about something in backgound, it's good to give a way to stop notifications.
+Whenever there is a risk that several notifications are created at once, make sure they are aggregated into more manageable alerts.

-General layout
----

-TODO

-Left and right panels are togglable between hidden and visible state.
-Some intra panels can be hidden (notifications, help ...).